Lost or stolen card/phone and making returns

 To request a replacement card, choose Replace card and follow the instructions.

 We'll send you a replacement card that will arrive within 3-5 days.
 If you ordered your card more than 5 days ago, please call us using the number on your statement.
 We accept operator relay calls.
-If you're deaf, hard of hearing, or have a speech disability, call 711 for assistance.

 What should I do about Apple Pay if my card is lost or stolen?